 I’m giving you the lowdown on how VAT applies to self build projects, and how to go about claiming back the cash that you are entitled to.

-So if you are building to sell for a profit, let it out or run a bed and breakfast, then you won’t be allowed to reclaim.
+So if you are building to sell for a profit, let it out or run a bed and breakfast, then you won’t be allowed to reclaim VAT.
 Don’t worry if you intend to work from home, though: using one room as an office is considered acceptable by the taxman.

-Any work you undertake on an already completed building (refurbishment, adding an extension, converting the loft or constructing a granny annex or new garage) will not be covered.
-So it will attract VAT at 20% on materials and labour − despite the fact that these are ‘new build’ additions to the property.
+Any work you undertake on an already completed building will not be covered by the zero-rated VAT scheme.
+This includes projects such as refurbishment, adding an extension, converting the loft or constructing a granny annex or new garage.
+All of these will attract VAT at 20% on materials and labour − even though they are ‘new build’ additions to the property.

 There are some exceptions, though.
 To make the refurbishment of properties in run-down areas more economically attractive, the government introduced a reduced rate of 5% VAT for houses that have been unoccupied for two or more years.